Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning

-\paragraph{Datasets and benchmarks} The creation of large image datasets has been a main driving force of the advancements of deep learning in the past decades~\citep{deng2009imagenet,krizhevsky2009learning}.
-On the contrary, (online) RL has historically been restricted to the use of simulation benchmarks for assessing new methods' performance.
-In this setting, most commonly used benchmarks are designed for single-task training~\citep{bellemare2013arcade,brockman2016openai,vinyals2017starcraft}.
-More recent work has developed new online benchmarks for multi-task, lifelong, and meta-learning settings~\citep{james2020rlbench,cobbe2020leveraging,chevalierboisvert2018babyai,henderson2017multitask,ahmed2021causalworld,yu2020meta}.
-With the advent of offline RL, it has become plausible to leverage public datasets, akin to those from the image classification domain, for standardized RL training.
-In this space, several datasets have been proposed to to benchmark offline RL approaches~\citep{mandlekar2018roboturk, dasari2020robonet, fu2020d4rl, gulcehre2020rl, qin2022neorl, zhou2022train}.
-However, none of these are explicitly designed to study the interplay of deep reinforcement learning and compositionality.
-Our data collection is modeled after that of D4RL~\citep{fu2020d4rl}, which collects data from a variety of models on existing online benchmarks.
-We adapt this method to create our four compositional datasets, by applying it to the CompoSuite RL benchmark~\citep{mendez2022composuite}.
-Finally, offline RL datasets are important for moving towards benchmarks on real robot hardware~\citep{collins2020benchmarking, gurtler2023benchmarking}.
-As such our work is also connected to the development of low-cost~\citep{yang2019replab2, ahn2019robel} as well as remote-access~\citep{picked2017robotarium, paull2017duckietown, kumar2019offworld} robotic platforms used for data collection.
+\textbf{Datasets and benchmarks}~~ Large image datasets have driven many advancements of deep learning~\citep{deng2009imagenet,krizhevsky2009learning}.
+Conversely, (online) RL has been restricted to the use of simulation benchmarks for assessing new methods' performance, primarily focused on single-task training~\citep{bellemare2013arcade,brockman2016openai,vinyals2017starcraft}.
+More recent work has developed online benchmarks for multi-task, lifelong, and meta-RL~\citep{james2020rlbench,cobbe2020leveraging,chevalierboisvert2018babyai,henderson2017multitask,ahmed2021causalworld,yu2020meta,tomilin2023coom}.
+With the advent of offline RL, it has become desirable to leverage large datasets for standardized RL training.
+Several such datasets have been proposed to benchmark offline RL~\citep{mandlekar2018roboturk, dasari2020robonet, fu2020d4rl, gulcehre2020rl, qin2022neorl, zhou2022train, liu2023datasets} and offline multi-agent RL~\citep{qu2023hokoff} approaches.
+However, none of these study the interplay of deep RL and compositionality.
+Our dataset construction follows D4RL~\citep{fu2020d4rl} to collect data from existing online benchmarks (in particular, CompoSuite; \citealp{mendez2022composuite}).
+Offline RL datasets are important for moving towards benchmarks on robot hardware~\citep{collins2020benchmarking, gurtler2023benchmarking}, and so our work relates to the development of low-cost~\citep{yang2019replab2, ahn2019robel} or remote-access~\citep{picked2017robotarium, paull2017duckietown, kumar2019offworld} robotic platforms for data collection.